kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output.

 ![samtools_sort](../img/samtools_sort.png)
+Figure 2: A break down of the samtools sort command.

 ~~~
 $ cd ~/data/FlyCURE/scripts